AntJanus/WebDevelopment.META/Book/5-Personal Projects/1-dogfooding.md

 Again, satisfy your needs.
 Keep using and building the product.

-## Build with purpose and build deep
+###Build with purpose and build deep

 To go back to some of what I talked about.
 It's important to build with a purpose.
 It's easy to build throwaway projects but not very useful.
 Long-term projects help us keep up with technology, update and upgrade, and test technology out.
-For example, let's say you built a random To-do list app.
+For example, let's say you built a random To-do list app with no special twist to it.
 There's no sense in it, there are a million others.

 And once you're done, or once you explore the technology you wanted to explore, you'll abandon it, a half-build house.
 If you actually follow through, you may learn more than just the basic syntax of that technology.